diego-chacon16/summary-keyword-extractor/README.md

 + Build the summarizer and parser using sumy packages
 + Add them to the dataframe
 + Clean the data and remove unwanted or unnecessary character
-+ Using keybert, extract keywords from the clea summary
++ Using keybert, extract keywords from the clean summary

 # VADER

 ### What is VADER?

++ VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media. (https://github.com/cjhutto/vaderSentiment)

 # Keybert